junocchi/junocchi/README.md

 ### ⚡️ A Few Quick Facts

-- ⚙️ I’m currently building cool programs with friends at [Pensano](pensano.dev)
+- ⚙️ I’m currently building cool programs with friends at [Pensano](pensano.dev) and learning C#
-- 🌱 I’m currently learning C# and Phyton
 - 🚀 I am at my best when
   - 🧭 I have a clear sense of direction and purpose
   - 👯 I can work collaboratively